 The migration of an epidural catheter into the subarachnoid space might result in major problems such as extensive block, including the cranial nerves and the respiratory muscle.
 When there is a negative aspiration test but an extensive block occurs in 15-20 minutes, an injection to the subarachnoid space should be investigated [8].
-In our patient, the subarachnoid block was detected in the first 5 minutes after applying the test dose.
+In our patient, the subarachnoid block was detected based on the clinical signs in the first 5 minutes after applying the test dose, so we removed the EC immediately.

 According to Ravindran et al., EC migration into the subarachnoid or epidural venous space can occur even after one or two normal injection doses and may not be detected by aspiration alone; therefore, a small volume of test dosage should be injected before large volumes are injected [9].